Skip to content

 Here’s a look at crypto storage solutions and their best practices.

 By themselves, hardware wallets cannot connect to the internet.
-They are also designed in such a way that the private keys are always offline, even when signing transactions.
-This is important because it makes it impossible for hackers to steal the device’s private keys.
-Thus, hardware wallets are typically considered the safest way to hold your Bitcoin.
+They are also designed so that the private keys are always offline, even when signing transactions.
+That’s important because it prevents hackers from stealing the device’s private keys.
+They are typically considered the safest way to hold your Bitcoin.

 However, just having a hardware wallet isn’t enough.
 You’ll need to take measures to secure it, like being careful about where you buy the device.

-Generally, you want to buy your hardware wallet directly from the manufacturer, not a third-party reseller.
+Generally, you want to buy your hardware wallet directly from the manufacturer rather than a third-party reseller.
 You also want to buy a new device, not a used one.

-This is because, with a reseller, there is a possibility the device has been tampered with to create a backdoor that will give them access to your bitcoins.
-By buying your wallet directly from the manufacturer, you eliminate this risk.
+With a reseller, there is a possibility that the device has been tampered with to create a backdoor that will give them access to your Bitcoin.
+By buying your wallet directly from the manufacturer, you eliminate that risk.

 Another important measure is storing your seed phrase safely.
 A seed phrase is a sequence of 12-24 random words that are generated by most crypto wallets at the moment of creation.
 It is a crucial piece of crypto ownership because it can be used to generate a wallet’s public and private keys.
-Thus, it is given to you as a backup that lets you create a copy of your wallet if you ever lose access to it.
+It is provided as a backup that lets you create a copy of your wallet if you ever lose access to it.

 However, your seed phrase’s ability to generate your private keys also makes it a security risk.
 In the wrong hands, it can be used to generate your keys and drain your BTC.
-This makes storing your seed phrase in a safe and secure place, like a safe or vault, just as important as storing the device that is your hardware wallet.
+Soring your seed phrase in a safe and secure place, like a safe or vault, is just as important as storing your hardware wallet.

 Note that crypto wallets come with basic security features, like a PIN/password to protect your wallet from unauthorized access.
-Hardware wallets add an extra feature on top of this – the passphrase.
-This is a word that when used in combination with your seed phrase creates a hidden wallet for your bitcoins.
+Hardware wallets add an extra feature on top of that by incorporating a passphrase.
+When used in combination with your seed phrase, it creates a hidden wallet for your Bitcoin.

-This hidden wallet cannot be accessed without both the seed phrase and passphrase.
-Thus, it is typically used as an extra security measure in case someone steals the seed phrase.
+The hidden wallet cannot be accessed without both the seed phrase and passphrase.
+It’s an extra security measure in case someone steals the seed phrase.

-A software wallet is a program/application that you can install on your phone, computer, or tablet to manage your public and private keys.
-Popular software wallets for Bitcoin include Exodus, Coinbase Wallet, and Electrum.
+A software wallet is a program or application you can install on your phone, computer, or tablet to manage your public and private keys.
+Popular Bitcoin wallets include Exodus, Coinbase Wallet, and Electrum.

-Like hardware wallets, these give you your seed phrase for backup and let you set a password to prevent unauthorized access.
+Like hardware wallets, these provide a seed phrase for backup and let you set a password to prevent unauthorized access.
 But unlike hardware wallets, they are online.
-This makes them more convenient for users who regularly conduct transactions.
+They are more convenient for users who regularly conduct transactions.
 However, there is a cost.

-Software wallets require the device to be connected to the internet in order to work, which can expose your private keys online to hackers.
+Software wallets require the device to be connected to the internet to work, which can expose your private keys to hackers.
 They’re also quite vulnerable to phishing scams.
-Therefore, software wallets are not as safe as hardware wallets.
+They are not as safe as hardware wallets.

 If you choose to use one, you’ll need to observe seed phrase best practices.
 These include not storing the seed phrase online.
 Instead, write it down on a piece of paper and securely store the paper in a vault or safe.

 In addition to your private and public keys, crypto wallets also store your transaction history.
 Core wallets take it a notch higher; they store every transaction ever made by every user.
 In essence, you have the complete history of the blockchain.
-This means that by running a core wallet, you’re also running a full node of the blockchain on your computer.
+By running a core wallet, you’re also running a full node of the blockchain on your computer.

 Core wallets are used by people who want to participate in the network.
 If you’re looking to do the same on the Bitcoin network, Bitcoin Core is the wallet to choose.

-Bitcoin Core doesn’t have a seed phrase.
+Bitcoin Core doesn’t support seed phrases.
 Instead, it stores its private keys in a file known as wallet.dat.
-So, securing your wallet is a matter of keeping this file safe.
+So, securing your wallet means keeping this file safe.

 However, theft isn’t the only risk to your wallet.dat file.
 Since the file is stored on your computer, it can be accidentally deleted, damaged by a virus, or lost if you lose your device.
-This makes it good practice to create multiple copies of the encrypted file and store them on flash drives.
+It’s a good practice to create multiple copies of the encrypted file and store them on flash drives.

-Regular traders also have the option of using an exchange wallet.
-This is a wallet given to you when you sign up on a crypto exchange like Binance or Coinbase.
+Regular traders can also use an exchange wallet.
+It’s the wallet you receive when you sign up for a crypto exchange like Binance or Coinbase.

-The convenience it offers when it comes to trading is unmatched.
-However, there is a huge trade-off; the platform retains control of your private keys and thus, your bitcoin.
+The convenience it offers for trading is unmatched.
+However, there is a huge trade-off; the platform retains control of your private keys and thus, your Bitcoin.
 You can look at this as taking a lot of the safety responsibility off your shoulders.

 So, What Is the Best Way to Secure Your Bitcoin?

 Hardware wallets are the most secure way to store Bitcoin (BTC).
 However, they may not fully serve your needs, especially if you conduct transactions regularly.
 In this case, software and exchange wallets will do just fine.
-If you desire some participation in the Bitcoin network, then Bitcoin Core is the wallet of choice.
+If you want to participate in the Bitcoin network, Bitcoin Core is the wallet of choice.

 All in all, to keep your Bitcoin safe, it is important to guard your seed phrase, passphrase, and password.
 And if something happens, call Professional Crypto Recovery to see if we can help you get your crypto back.